-Comparison of Fig. 4 (a) and (b) shows that, in the full-rotor case, there is a lower correlation between the met-mast and the SEWS observer than in the lower-half rotor case.
+A comparison of Fig. 4a and b shows that, in the full-rotor case, there is a lower correlation between the met mast and the SEWS observer than in the lower-half rotor case.
 This indicates that the shear changes over the height of the rotor disk.
-In addition, as expected for a typical power law where the profile gradient increases with height, the lower-half-shear coefficient is typically higher than the full-rotor one.
+In addition, as expected for a typical power law in which the profile gradient increases with height, the lower-half-shear coefficient is typically higher than the full-rotor one.

-Based on these results, it appears that the rotor-effective shear used for identifying the model of §2.2 would require a tall met-mast or other wind measurement devices such as lidars or sodars capable of scanning the inflow reaching the top of the rotor.
-Here -as such a tall mast was not available-an alternative approach was adopted: the sector-equivalent wind speed method was used to virtually extend the met-mast measurements to the required height.
-Based on the good correlation shown by Fig. 4 (a) for the lower-half-rotor shear, it was concluded that the two lateral and the lower sector-equivalent speeds are sufficiently accurate for the purpose of estimating shears.
-Since the top sector speed is based on exactly the same calculation procedure as the other ones, all four speeds were then used to estimate the full-rotor shear, which in turn was adopted as reference for the identification of the model of §2.2.
+Based on these results, it appears that the rotor-effective shear used for identifying the model of Sect.
+2.2 would require a tall met mast or other wind measurement devices such as lidars or sodars capable of scanning the inflow reaching the top of the rotor.
+Here - as such a tall mast was not available - an alternative approach was adopted: the sectorequivalent wind speed method was used to virtually extend the met-mast measurements to the required height.
+Based on the good correlation shown in Fig. 4a for the lower-half-rotor shear, it was concluded that the two lateral and the lower sector-equivalent speeds are sufficiently accurate for the purpose of estimating shears.
+Since the top sector speed is based on exactly the same calculation procedure as the other ones, all four speeds were then used to estimate the full-rotor shear, which in turn was adopted as the reference for the identification of the model of Sect.
+2.2.

 Figure 4.
-Correlation between 10-min averages of the vertical linear shears measured with the met-mast and the sector-effective observer.
-Lower-half rotor shears (a); full-rotor shears (b).
-Red dashed line: linear best fit; black dashed line: ideal match; R: Pearson's correlation coefficient; N: number of data points; ε{RMS} : root mean square error.
+Correlation between 10 min averages of the vertical linear shears measured with the met mast and the sector-effective observer.
+Lower-half-rotor shears (a); full-rotor shears (b).
+Dashed red line: linear best fit; dashed black line: ideal match; R: Pearson's correlation coefficient; N: number of data points; ε{RMS} : root mean square error.

-Unfortunately a similar validation cannot be performed for the horizontal shear with the present met-mast, because of the lack of multiple lateral measurements.
-However, the horizontal shear is based on the same sector-equivalent wind speeds that estimate the vertical shear with good accuracy, so that there is no reason to believe that Eq.
+Unfortunately a similar validation cannot be performed for the horizontal shear with the present met mast because of the lack of multiple lateral measurements.
+However, the horizontal shear is based on the same sector-equivalent wind speeds that estimate the vertical shear with good accuracy so that there is no reason to believe that Eq.
 (16) should not provide a similarly good-quality estimate.
 Additionally, the horizontal shear based on the two lateral sector-effective wind speeds was shown in Schreiber et al. (2020) to track the movement of an impinging wake with remarkable accuracy.

-10 2.3.3 Wind misalignment angles
+2.3.3 Wind misalignment angles